The same way you have a reputation in your social and professional circles, you also have a reputation online.

 By engaging your employees in the promotion of your message, you tap a pool of people who already believe in your product or service.
 These employees help build and sustain your company, so they are stakeholders in their continued success.
 On top of that, these employees each have their own audiences on social media.
 If they share the same message on their personal social media accounts as you are sharing on the corporate account, the results can be amazing.

 When everybody is on the same page and using the same message, that message resonates and is magnified.
 This is when the magic of authentic engagement occurs, and that helps generate leads and clients for your organization.

-Each channel that you utilize and post on will also increase the amount of work you need to invest.
-Creating content and planning marketing for multiple social media sites will require an individualized approach.
-Distributing the same message across several channels is most effective if the message is A) a good one (weak messages that are widely distributed are still weak messages), and B) custom tailored for each channel.
+Each channel that you utilize and post on will also increase the amount of work you need to invest in.
+Creating content and planning marketing for multiple social networks will require an individualized approach.
+Distributing the same message across several channels is most effective if the message is A) a good one (weak messages that are widely distributed are still weak messages), and B) custom-tailored for each channel.

 "If you try and connect to everyone through everything, everywhere then you dilute the sense of your brand on social media."

 The simple answer is yes.
 The more honest answer is, “yes, but the process is anything but simple”.